<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In today's evolving economic landscape, a significant challenge facing many Americans is securing a comfortable retirement from Shell PLC, as the rising cost of living and savings deficits pose substantial hurdles.
 This situation is further compounded by difficulties in funding retirement accounts, a concern highlighted by a recent CNBC Your Money Survey revealing that 41% of workers do not contribute to a 401(k) or employer-sponsored plan.

 Despite the clear advantages of workplace retirement plans, many Shell PLC employees are not fully utilizing these opportunities.
 Joe Buhrmann, a senior financial planning consultant at eMoney Advisor, notes that only a small subset of workers are maximizing their employer-sponsored plans to build a substantial nest egg.
 One critical aspect often overlooked is the employer match, a crucial component of retirement savings.
-Shockingly, data from Fidelity, the largest 401(k) plan provider in the U.S., indicates that about 22% of plan participants are not receiving the full match.
+According to research from the Society for Human Resource Management (SHRM), a significant share of eligible workers fail to contribute enough to capture their full employer match -- leaving substantial retirement savings on the table.

-The IRS has responded to these challenges by increasing the contribution limits for retirement accounts in 2024, with the thresholds now set at $23,000 for 401(k) plans and $7,000 for IRAs.
+The IRS has responded to these challenges by increasing the contribution limits for retirement accounts, with the thresholds now set at $24,500 for 401(k) plans and $7,500 for IRAs.
 This adjustment provides an opportunity for increased savings in anticipation of Shell PLC retirement.

 However, a concerning trend is the withdrawal of funds from retirement accounts during tough financial times, which undermines the benefits of compound interest.
 Reports indicate a rise in 401(k) withdrawals amidst prolonged high inflation.
 Financial experts generally advise against tapping into these funds.
 If necessary, understanding the distinctions between a loan and a withdrawal from a 401(k) is crucial.
 A 401(k) loan allows borrowing up to 50% of the account balance or $50,000, whichever is less, with a repayment period of five years.
 On the other hand, withdrawals may incur a 10% tax penalty if taken before age 59½, except in specific hardship situations.